Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

 {\bf Ensembles constrained by two commuting scalar charges.}---We now consider quantum state ensembles constrained by an additional U(1) charge, which is more descriptive of typical quantum states in systems that conserve energy and magnetization.
-Unlike the U(1) case, there is a technical difficulty in constructing random state ensembles that have two scalar constraints if the local Hilbert space dimension is $d=2$: the symmetry operators for both charges cannot be simultaneously expressed as a sum of single site terms, thus defining a suitable basis to describe the states is challenging.
-To address this, we use a `coarse-graining' picture in which we increase the local Hilbert space dimension as $d\rightarrow d^\lambda$, and decrease the system size as $L \rightarrow L/\lambda$, while keeping the total Hilbert space dimension constant.
+Unlike the U(1) case, there is a technical difficulty in constructing random state ensembles that have two scalar constraints if the local Hilbert space dimension is $d=2$: the symmetry operators for both charges cannot be simultaneously expressed as a sum of single site terms, thus defining a suitable basis to compute the asymptotic behavior of the EE is challenging.
+To address this challenge, we use a `coarse-graining' procedure in which we increase the local Hilbert space dimension as $d\rightarrow d^\lambda$, and decrease the system size as $L \rightarrow L/\lambda$, while keeping the total Hilbert space dimension constant.
 By `enlarging' the local Hilbert space dimension, we can express the symmetry operators for {\it both} U(1) charges in terms of local operators only.
-Similarly to the energy-conserving-only case, we argue that the entanglement patterns computed for large enough subsystems are insensitive to the coarse-graining procedure---and, in fact, we find that the entanglement patterns are also insensitive when the subsystem is not so large.
+Similarly to the energy-conserving-only case, we argue that the entanglement patterns computed for large enough subsystems are insensitive to the coarse-graining procedure.